Medications Used to Treat Restless Legs Syndrome

 Sedatives.
 These drugs work best for improving sleep in people whose RLS keeps them up at night.
 Examples are clonazepam (Klonopin), temazepam (Restoril), and triazolam (Halcion).

 Opioids.
-For people with severe symptoms such as pain, prescription-strength painkillers may help.
+For people with severe symptoms such as pain that is unresponsive to the above medications, a low-dose, long-actingpainkiller may help.
 Examples are codeine, hydrocodone (Vicodin, Lorcet), and oxycodone (Percocet, OxyContin).

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced